 If the phase and direction of the reflected signal at Antenna 0 are known, the phase at Antenna 1 can be computed from the known geometry between the two antennas.
-This relationship is exploited to estimate the reflected signal phase at each of the antennas in the array thereby reducing the number of unknowns in the system.
+This relationship is exploited to estimate the reflected signal phase at each of the antennas in the array, thereby reducing the number of unknowns in the system.

-The parameters of the reflected signal are estimated using an Extended Kalman Filter (Gelb, 1979; Brown and Hwang, 1992; Maybeck, 1994).
+The parameters of the reflected signal are estimated using an Extended Kalman Filter [18], [19], [20].
 Multiple antennas are placed close together to ensure correlated multipath signals.
-Generally at least five antennas would be used and a typical layout would be (for the six antenna case) as shown in Figure 2.
+As described in the later section, single difference carrier phases between antennas are used as measurements for the Kalman filter and therefore to estimate four unknown parameters at least five antennas would be required.
+A typical layout would be (for the six antenna case) as shown in Figure 2.

 One of the antennas (normally the center one) would be defined as the reference antenna (A0 in this case).
 All the parameters of the reflected signal and the placement of other antennas are defined with respect to this reference antenna.
 The state vector for the estimator is,

-[α] Re flection coefficient
+α Reflection coefficient ]

-γ 0 Reflected signal phase at the reference antenna
+$\gamma_0$ Reflected signal phase at the reference antenna

-θ_0 - Reflected signal elevation
+$\theta_0$ = Reflected signal elevation l·

-φ 0 Reflected signal azimuth
+φ0 Reflected signal azimuth